If you are managing a WordPress multisite, these tips and suggestions for implementing Enterprise Search’s multisite features may be helpful.

 If you’re not implementing Enterprise Search on every multisite, or phasing it in one subsite at a time, you may need to disable sending search queries to Elasticsearch for subsites that are not ready.

-We recommend setting up all subsites at the same time to avoid having some sites with non-functional searches.
+However, we recommend setting up all subsites at the same time to avoid having some sites with non-functional searches.

 After creating a new subsite